Tim Arson: WWE (2006)

+Return to Puerto Rico (2006-2007)

 Returning to the WWC the following month, he and Rico Suave successfully defended the titles against SWAT Team on July 21 before losing the WWC Tag Team titles to Huracan Castillo and Chris Joel at the WWC supercard Aniversario 33 on August 12, 2006.
 Although recapturing the titles on September 4, they lost to Chris Joel and Fire Blaze less than a week later.
-He and Suave continued to lose matches to Hammett and Rick Stanley as well as rematches against Huracan Castillo and Chris Joel later during the year as well as single matches to Castillo and Jose Rivera, Jr..
+He and Suave continued to lose matches to Hammett and Rick Stanley as well as rematches against Huracan Castillo and Chris Joel later during the year as well as single matches to Castillo and Jose Rivera Jr..

 Feuding with Glamour Boy Shane over the NWS Heavyweight title during early 2007, he defeated "Cowboy" Justin Nice before losing to former tag team partner Rico Suave and Huracan Castillo in a Handicap match on January 20, 2007.
 In May 2007, he married his long term valet Yaritza.

-Later career (2007–2015)

 Later that year, he headlined the IWA Puerto Rico supercard Christmas in Puerto Rico in a match against IWA Heavyweight Champion Blitz in Bayamón, Puerto Rico, on December 15, 2007.
 He had at one point defeated Blitz for the title, illegally using the ropes to pin Blitz.
 However, Invader #1 came out and informed the referee what had happened and the decision was reversed.

+Later career (2007–2015)

+After leaving Puerto Rico in 2007, he went to work in the independents in New Jersey.

+Form 2008 to 2012, he worked in New Jersey's National Wrestling Superstars.
+Also in New York's Victory Pro Wrestling from 2007 to 2012.

 In 2014 he wrestled in Atomic Championship Wrestling's "Youth Gone Wild" in Pennsylvania where he went up against Malcolm and was victorious, despite the fact that Malcolm used an illegal object throughout the match.